zulip/zulip-mobile/docs/howto/push-notifications.md

 ## Testing client-side changes on Android

 Happily, this is straightforward: just edit, build, and run the app the same as for any other change.

 Typically you'll be editing Java code (not only JS), so remember to rerun `react-native run-android`.

+### Debugging tips (for Android client)

-**Debugging tip:** our notifications code tags log messages with the tag `ZulipNotif`.
+Our notifications code tags log messages with the tag `ZulipNotif`.
 So a command like `adb logcat ZulipNotif:V *:E` is helpful for seeing details about Zulip notifications.
 For example (edited slightly for readability):

 ```
 $ adb logcat -T 1000 ZulipNotif:V *:E
 V ZulipNotif: getPushNotification: Bundle[{google.delivered_priority=normal,